learn-co-curriculum/dsc-conditional-probability-lab/README.md

 ## Exercise 6

 Let's consider the example where 2 dice are thrown.
-Given that **at least one** of the dice has come up on a number higher than 4, what is the probability that the sum is 8?
+Given that **at least one** of the die has come up on a number higher than 4, what is the probability that the sum is 8?

 Let $i,j$ be the numbers shown on the dice.
 The events $A$ and $B$ are described below: